ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests.md

 {% endraw %}
 {% endhighlight %}

-Shapiro test begins to behave in a problematic manner when the sample size is considerable.
-In the following plots, I've fixed the sample size equal to 5000 (this is the largest allowed value for shapiro.test() anyway).
-Notice how the test rejects normality even with slightly skewed normal distributions.
-On the other hand, histograms look pretty good.
+Shapiro-Wilk test begins to behave in a problematic manner when the *sample size is large*.
+In the following plots, I've fixed the sample size equal to 5000 (this is the largest allowed value for R's `shapiro.test()` anyway).
+Notice how the test rejects normality even for *slightly skewed normal distributions*.
+On the other hand, histograms look pretty good!

-So, the rule of thumb I follow is this: if histograms & Shapiro disagree, for small sample size, I go with Shapiro (of course, you check mean/median, etc.).
-For a large sample size, I go with the histograms.

 <p align="center">
 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/shapiro2.png" alt="Shapiro Wilk test">